Henry County Fire Department

-The Citizens’ Fire Academy is a ten-week program designed to educate and inform citizens about fire and emergency services achieving a greater understanding of the inner workings of the Henry County Fire Department.
-The academy will be ten weeks in length, one night per week, on Thursdays from 6:00 P.M. until 9:00 P.M.
+The Citizens’ Fire Academy is an eight-week program designed to educate and inform citizens about fire and emergency services achieving a greater understanding of the inner workings of the Henry County Fire Department.
+The academy will be eight weeks in length, one night per week, on Thursdays from 6:00 P.M. until 9:00 P.M.
 Classes will be held at Henry County Fire Headquarters located at 110 South Zack Hinton Parkway in McDonough.
 The instruction includes practical demonstrations that all participants are encouraged to participate in.
 However, because of the voluntary nature of the program, physical limitations of applicants will not be considered a reason for exclusion from the academy.

 ||For a glimpse into what the Citizen's Fire Academy program offers, click on the thumbnail to the left to watch a short video slideshow.

 The goal of the Citizens’ Fire Academy is to:

 - Provide residents a basic understanding of the tactics and strategies of firefighting and rescue operations.